InfantDerrick/csci5117-tech-share/README.md

 # Useful Examples
 ## Read

 Reading Data from Firestore to your application is one of the most important aspects of the Chat Room.
-In this demo, we will be showing two different ways to read the data.
-The first method is a simple get function, which connnects to Firestore and reads the data once.
+In this demo, we will be showing two different ways to read the data from Firestore.
+The first method is a simple get function, which connnects to Firestore and reads the data once on demand.
 Here is the code below:
 ```js
 const getMessages = async () => {